Jonny Lee Miller: Personal life

-Miller married actress Angelina Jolie on 28 March 1996.
-They separated 18 months later, and were divorced in 2000; however, they remain close friends.
-He began dating actress and model Michele Hicks in 2006.
+Miller married Hackers co-star Angelina Jolie on 28 March 1996.
+Jude Law served as the best man.
+They separated in September 1997 and divorced in 1999.
+He began dating Michele Hicks in 2006.
 They married in July 2008 in Malibu, California.
-The couple have one son, Buster Timothy Miller, born in December 2008.
+The couple has one son, Buster Timothy Miller, born in December 2008.
 They divorced in 2018.

-He is a marathon runner, often supporting the charity Mencap.
-Miller was signed up to run the 2006 Marathon des Sables but had to drop out due to shooting a film.
+Miller is a marathon runner, often supporting the charity Mencap.
+He was signed up to run the 2006 Marathon des Sables but dropped out due to filming commitments.
 He ran the 2008 London Marathon in 3:01:40.
-Miller is an advocate to finding treatment for the disease Sanfilippo syndrome, following a case with five-year-old Jonah Weishaar.
+Miller is an advocate for finding treatment and cure for Sanfilippo syndrome.
 In 2014, he addressed the Congressional caucus in Washington, D.C., on behalf of rare disease organisations, in the hope of securing funding for treatment research.

 In November 2014, he became an American citizen.
+He is qualified as a volunteer firefighter in New York.

 Muay Thai

-Miller has trained in both Muay Thai and Brazilian Jiu-Jitsu at Evolution Muay Thai in New York City.
+Miller has trained in both Muay Thai and Brazilian jiu-jitsu at Evolution Muay Thai in New York City.
 In May 2018, he took part in an exhibition Muay Thai bout held at Chok Sabai Gym in New York City, which followed a five-week training camp leading up to the event.

-On 1 February 2019, Miller made his Muay Thai debut at "Friday Night Fights" held at Broad Street Ballroom in New York City, where he took on Robert Bermudez in the scheduled-for-three-rounds 145-pound bout.
-Miller won the fight by knockout in the third round with a right cross – left hook combination.
+On 1 February 2019, Miller made his Muay Thai debut at Broad Street Ballroom in New York City.
+He won the fight by knockout in the final round.